VArtzy/doit/README.md

 - By default, all tasks are considered completed at the end of each day
 - Tasks must be explicitly marked "Keep for Tomorrow" to appear the next day
-- New tasks can be added at any time using the `--force` flag
+- New tasks can be added at any time using the `ls`

 ## Data Storage